top of page

 Touring the Farm

-Walking through the “business-class” feedlot, I witnessed these cattle living in bright, clean, stress-free environments.
-Wide-open pastures, modern sheds, and a well-managed waterhole showed that both their comfort and natural needs are prioritized.
-Observing the delivery of fresh oranges, the cattle excitedly gathering to devour whole fruit—complete with dripping juice—was a highlight I’ll never forget.
-They literally eat the oranges.
+As I walked through the “business-class” feedlot, I witnessed these cattle thriving in bright, clean, and stress-free environments.
+Wide-open pastures, modern sheds, and a well-managed waterhole showed that their comfort and natural needs are prioritized.

 Farm view